International flavour to RoR’s Online Show as it attracts 300 strong entry

 Existing RoR sponsors Tattersalls, The Jockey Club and the Thoroughbred Breeders Association (TBA) will see the finals of their series staged online.
 They are joined by an illustrious list of sponsors led by Mark and Deidre Johnston, who sponsor four classes, plus fellow trainers Andrew Balding, Clive Cox, Richard Hannon, Nicky Henderson, John Gosden, Paul Nicholls, Alan King, Hugo Palmer, Tom Ward and Archie Watson.
 Not to be outdone, jockeys Hollie Doyle, Rab Havlin, Sean Levey, Tom Marquand and Dane ONeill have also showed their support through sponsorship of individual classes.

 The judging will be done by a combination of volunteers from racing and the wider equestrian world.
-Joining Jamie Osborne and Jimmy McCarthy among the racing names who are giving up their time to judge classes are Henrietta Knight, Deidre Johnston, Chanelle McCoy, Nicky and Sophie Henderson, Nico de Boinville, Bryan Smart and Luca and Sara Cumani.
+Joining Jamie Osborne, Jimmy McCarthy, Robin Dickin and Pat Morris are among the racing names who are giving up their time to judge classes are Henrietta Knight, Deirdre Johnston, Chanelle McCoy, Nicky and Sophie Henderson, Nico de Boinville and Bryan Smart.
 Champion jockey Oisin Murphy, working alongside Emma Balding, has also agreed to judge a class, as have broadcasters Oli Bell and his father Rupert.

 Di Arbuthnot added: “We are indebted to our sponsors and judges without whom the staging of the show would not have been possible.
 The support shown by the racing community and beyond has been heart-warming.